RedPillAnalytics/checkmate-examples-archive/obi/README.md

 ```

 # Basic Configuration
-The heart of a Gradle build is the [build script](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:hello_world), which by default is defined using a `build.gradle` file.
-This repository subdirectory already contains a functioning [build script](https://github.com/RedPillAnalytics/checkmate-examples/blob/master/obi/build.gradle), with all the necessary configurations already made, with several of the advanced features that we will apply later commented out.
+The heart of a Gradle build is the [build script](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:hello_world), which by default is defined using a [`build.gradle`](https://github.com/RedPillAnalytics/checkmate-examples/blob/master/obi/build.gradle) file, with all the necessary configurations already made, with a few advanced features that we need later commented out.

-The `plugins` block is the first and most important aspect to the build script: it applies any desired plugins from the [Gradle Plugin Portal](https://plugins.gradle.org) using the unique ID associated with that plugin:
+The `plugins{}` closure applies any desired plugins from the [Gradle Plugin Portal](https://plugins.gradle.org) using the unique ID associated with that plugin:

 ```groovy
 plugins {